 As I alluded to above, the images that this lens creates are out of this world.
 There’s nothing else that can be said other than this has to be the sharpest lens that Fujifilm offer.
 It’s absolutely unbelievable even when shot wide open at f/2.
 Some of the images I shot during my brief time with this lens have already become some of my all-time favourites.
 Obviously, my words can only go so far but hopefully the images throughout this blog post will do this lens some justice.

 One thing that I would say about this lens is that it doesn’t have any image stabilisation.
-Of course, not a problem if you are using one of the latest cameras such as the X-T4.
+Of course, not a problem if you are using one of the latest cameras such as the Fujifilm X-T5 (which I have now bought!).
 However, I noticed that, when the light starts to fade, a few of my images were blurry even when using a shutter speed of 1/250.
 That’s probably the only real negative that I could find with the lens and, even then, it’s so slight.
 I can imagine it may cause a few issues in darker wedding venues for example but increasing your ISO to maintain a higher shutter speed isn’t such a terrible thing anymore with modern cameras.

 There is no doubt that this lens produces some of the highest quality images I have seen from Fujifilm.
 The images are crisp even when shot wide open at f/2 and, for portrait photographers, this is a MUST-BUY lens.
 You get plenty of physical room between you and the model meaning that the fall off between the in focus and out of focus areas is beautiful.